rl-institut/apipe/digipipe/store/DATASETS.md

 ### (0) Raw

-Contains immutable raw data as downloaded with 2 additional files:
+Contains immutable raw data as downloaded.
+In directory `.TEMPLATE` there are two additional files:
 [dataset.md](raw/.TEMPLATE/dataset.md) (see that file for further instructions) and [metadata.json)](raw/.TEMPLATE/metadata.json).